briskt/docs.fyne.io/content/docs/started/windows.md

 can set one window to be "master" so that the app exits if that window is closed.
 To do this use the `SetMaster()` function on `Window`.

-Windows can be created at any time, we could change the code above so that the content of the second window (`w2`) is a button that opens a new window.
+Windows can be created at any time.
+We could change the code above so that the content of the second window (`w2`) is a button that opens a new window.
 You could also load windows from more complex workflows, but be careful because new windows will normally appear above the current active